Guatemala to Honduras! Not.

 I woke up to a sunny day and a beautiful view of the river from my room.
 The sun was out and the intense humidity was already uncomfortable when I went to load the bike.
 I'd intended to go to the Mayan ruins of Tikal, but after the long previous day in the intense heat I decided I'd had enough of humidity and rain.
 Tropical storm Nate was already dumping on the region and none of my gear, clothes or shoes have been dry for weeks.

 The day had started bright with beautiful blue skies, however it wasn't long before the rain began to fall.
 At 10 in the morning the temperature was already 95 and trying to find a spot to get off the road and suited up for the rain just didn't happen.
 I gave up and accepted the fact that my ride and gear would be soaking wet.
-The rains come up so quickly that it's impossible to keep swapping gear in that short of time and then 10 minutes later be baking in heat and sunshine.
+The rains appear so quickly that it's impossible to keep swapping gear in that short of time and then 10 minutes later be baking in heat and sunshine.

-The rain let up fairly soon, however the traffic didn't until I made the turn for the 30 mile road to the border.
+The rain let up fairly soon, however the traffic didn't, until I made the turn for the 30 mile road to the border.
 It turned out to be a beautiful ride, the road twisting and turning up to a high ridge along the top of the mountains.
 There were no trucks, only the local traffic which was few and far between.
 The blue skies and sunshine finally allowed me views of spectacular scenery.
 I stopped on the road side to take a few pictures and eat a power bar since I'd skipped breakfast.
 Cars and trucks passed slowly, honking and the people waving.
 One motorcyclist coming from the direction I was headed waved, then looped around, came back and parked next to me.
 He began speaking to me in Spanish and shook my hand, then began talking about the road ahead indicating that a landslide had occurred, but also demonstrated the width and that a motorcycle could cross.

 The road was in good condition considering, and I was really enjoying the twists and turns and spectacular views.
 I passed through a few small villages and saw evidence of major rains, with piles of rocks partially obstructing the road, banana trees having slid down in mud piles, water and mud running across the road and more.